Principal Hydrogeology Specialist

 - Ph.D., Hydrogeology, University of Minnesota, 2009.

 CapabilitiesConceptual and numerical modeling of groundwater systems, three-dimensional scientific visualization of subsurface data and modeling results, and contaminant transport modeling.
-Phytoremediation system design, bioenergy analysis, assessment of remediation systems and natural attenuation, decision-making for long-term monitoring.
+Expert user of MODFLOW, MT3D, GMS.
+Ecosystem services (ES) of perennial bioenergy crops, especially in marginal lands.
+Geospatial tool development for delineation of marginal land, determination of ES, and economic valuation of ES.
+Phytoremediation system design, assessment of remediation systems and natural attenuation, decision-making for long-term monitoring.
 Geostatistics and uncertainty assessment, including use of statistical/geostatistical methods in probabilistic estimation of radiologically contaminated soil volumes, modeling of complex aquifer-aquitard relationships, and assessment of flow model uncertainty.
 Water resources investigations, wellhead protection zone delineation, stormwater and flooding analyses, GIS.
 Environmental impacts of the energy-water nexus, especially for nuclear power plants, utility-scale solar energy, NORM, oil shale, and tar sands.
-Project management.
+Proposal writing and project management, including staff selection, progress and financial reporting, and quality assurance.
 State-licensed professional engineer.

-- Principal investigator: Development of a probabilistic wellhead protection zone in a complex glacial-drift setting.
+- Principal investigator: Several projects focused on the ecosystem services of bioenergy crops in the Midwest.
+Development of probabilistic wellhead protection zones in glacial-drift and carbonate settings.
 Evaluations of flooding hazards at nuclear power plants.
 Formerly Used Sites Remedial Action Program (FUSRAP).

 - Lead hydrogeologist and modeler: Argonne's phytoremediation site.